Today I’m going to quickly discuss the shocking and real truth – and scam – about the carnivore diet.

 - healthy fats – which is a MIXTURE of both saturated and unsaturated fats

 - proteins from both animal and vegetable sources

 - and yes, some healthy carbs, based around how much exercise you do – which EVERYONE must be exercising daily — both aerobic and anaerobic, cardio, and weights.

 The basics are very simple, logical, and backed by lots of evidence.

-Stop with the stupid fad diets – high this or low in that.
-You shouldn’t eliminate any macronutrient – just manage the amounts and ratios, based on your genetics, hormones, goals, lifestyle, and current health status.
+Stop with the stupid fad diets – high in this or low in that.
+You shouldn’t eliminate any macronutrients – just manage the amounts and ratios, based on your genetics, hormones, goals, lifestyle, and current health status.

 Of course, we can get into the details of such a diet and I have an entire article series about this, which you can start reading today.